November 20, 2017

 St. Stephen’s supports the Current River Churches Food Cupboard through financial donations, the Reverse Offering on the third Sunday of the month, and a number of people volunteer and have volunteered for it.
 It was housed at St. Stephen’s from 1995 to 2011.

-On 3rd Sunday of the month food is collected and donated to the Current River Churches’ Food Cupboard, and a bag of food is kept at St. Stephen’s for emergency help.
+On 3rd Sunday of the month food is collected and donated to the Current River Churches’ Food Cupboard, and for St. Stephen’s emergency food bag.
 If you are not donating food, you may wish to make a small financial donation; use the other line on an offering envelope.
 Listed below are suggestions for various items to donate:

 Pastas of various kinds